-Some people automatically qualify for "Extra Help" and don't need to apply.
-Medicare mails a letter to people who automatically qualify for "Extra Help."

-You may be able to get "Extra Help" to pay for your prescription drug premiums and costs.
+If you automatically qualify for "Extra Help" Medicare will mail you a letter.
+You will not have to apply.
+If you do not automatically qualify you may be able to get "Extra Help" to pay for your prescription drug premiums and costs.
 To see if you qualify for getting "Extra Help," call:

 - 1-800-MEDICARE (1-800-633-4227).
-TTY / TDD users should call 1-877-486-2048, 24 hours a day/7 days a week. - The Social Security Office at 1-800-772-1213, between 7 am to 7 pm, Monday through Friday.
-TTY / TDD users should call 1-800-325-0778 (applications); or - The Medi-Cal Office (applications) (See Section 6 of this chapter for contact information).
+TTY/TDD users should call 1-877-486-2048, 24 hours a day/7 days a week; - The Social Security Office at 1-800-772-1213, between 8 a.m. to 7 p.m., Monday through Friday.
+TTY/TDD users should call 1-800-325-0778 (applications); or - The Medi-Cal Office (applications) (See Section 6 of this chapter for contact information).

-If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.
+If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has a process for you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.

-- Please call Customer Care to request assistance with obtaining best available evidence (phone numbers are printed on the back cover of this booklet) - When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
+- Please call Customer Care to request assistance with obtaining best available evidence (phone numbers are printed on the back cover of this booklet). - When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
 If you overpay your copayment, we will reimburse you.
-Either we will forward a check to you in the amount of your overpayment or we will offset future copayments.
+Either we will forward a check to you in the amount of your overpayment, or we will offset future copayments.
+If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
+If a state paid on your behalf, we may make the payment directly to the state.
+Please contact Customer Care if you have questions.